Campus Safety

 • “Dating violence” means violence by a person who has been in a romantic or intimate relationship with the victim.
 Whether there was such a relationship will be gauged by its length, type, and frequency of interaction.

-• “Domestic violence” means asserted violence misdemeanor and felony offenses committed by the victim’s current or former spouse, current or former cohabitant, person similarly situated under domestic violence or family violence law, or anyone else protected under domestic or family violence law.
+• “Domestic violence” means asserted violence, misdemeanor, and felony offenses committed by the victim’s current or former spouse, current or former cohabitant, person similarly situated under domestic violence or family violence law, or anyone else protected under domestic or family violence law.

-• “Stalking" means a course of conduct directed at a specific person that would cause a reasonable person to fear for their or others’ safety, or to suffer substantial emotional stress.
+• “Stalking" means a course of conduct directed at a specific person that would cause a reasonable person to fear for their or others’ safety or to suffer substantial emotional stress.

 What is Consent?